Print

 • improves ICT asset management practices across the Queensland Government

-• facilitates collaboration opportunities to reduce duplication, manage risk and leverage existing investments and capabilities (share-before-buy-before-build)
+• facilitates collaboration opportunities to reduce duplication, manage risk, and leverage existing investments or capabilities

 • provides a holistic and integrated view of ICT investments across Queensland Government